AsimovPlatform/protoflow/README.md

 #### Adding a new block type

-To add a new block type implementation, make sure to examine:
+To add a new block type implementation, make sure to examine and amend:

+- The block type reference (table and subsections) in this README.
 - The appropriate subdirectory under [`lib/protoflow-blocks/src/blocks/`],
   such as `core`, `flow`, `hash`, `io`, `math`, `sys`, or `text`.
 - The `BlockTag` enum in [`lib/protoflow-blocks/src/block_tag.rs`],